FREQUENTLY ASKED QUESTIONS

 Yes.
 But, we believe every student deserves “the rudiments of a classical Christian education” no matter what their career path.
 In fact, the basic course in every subject – about 15 “rudiments” courses in all – is offered in a self-taught format for just $25 each.
 The “$1,000 Annual Tuition Program” includes 6 Bible courses to complement 6 Great Books courses, spread over 6 years.
 True Christian education must be based on the 2nd half of Christ’s Great Commission to “make disciples of all nations….teaching them to observe all that I have commanded you….”
 (Mt.
 28:18-20).
 But education should also be practical and not always oriented toward college.
 Consequently, we recommend each student use their elective credit each term to enroll in a practical course by linking to American High School from the King’s Way website.
-By taking 8 courses in a specific subject area – like business, criminal justice, graphic arts, mathematics, etc – students may graduate with the words, “Minor in _____________” printed on their diploma.
+By taking 8 courses in a specific subject area – like business, criminal justice, graphic arts, mathematics, etc – students may graduate with the words, “Minor in _____________” emblazoned on their diploma.

 Historically, the classical education in Europe was capped by the Great Tour of major European capitals and landmarks.
 Visiting places studied added depth and perspective.
 Consequently, King’s Way requires that each student participate in one of our Education-at-Sea cruises prior to graduation.
 These include the U.S. East Coast cruise, the Mediterranean cruise and the Northern Europe/England cruise.

 “This requirement has been temporarily suspended due to restrictions related to Covid”.